Viveckh/Amethyst-3D-Adventure-Game/Amethyst/JerseyBoys_Amethyst_readme.txt

 Also, the meta files are made visible in the settings if you decide to launch the project in Unity Game Engine.

 - You can navigate around the main player using the left, right, and side arrow keys.
-- As soon as the game starts, you will notice a secondary robot player headed towards you.
-You can observe the AI implemented here to Follow
+- As soon as the game starts, you will notice a warehouse at the other end of the game terrain, and you have to pass through a spinning fan to get to it.
-- You will notice yellow spheres (placeholder enemies) that close in on the player and attack when close.
-If the player runs far away, the spheres leave him alone and patrol their designated area
+- There will be several enemies in this enclosure that close in on the player and attack when close.
+If the player runs far away, they will leave him alone and patrol their designated area.
-- You can kill these yellow enemies by pressing spacebar and jumping on top of them
+- You can kill these enemies by pressing spacebar and jumping on top of them.
-- You will also notice red pills that you can collect to boost your health
-- You will notice four beams of yellow light that highlight where the four gems are located which you have to collect
+- You will notice four beams of yellow light that highlight where the four gems are located which you have to collect.
+- The player will move much faster running on the path than on grass.
-- For now, the gem located in the forest behind the player is obstacle free and so is the gem located in the rocky mountains to the right
+- The first gem will be located in the building in this enclosure.
+This is the northeast corner of the map.
-- The third gem located in the river in front of you is in the middle of the lake, and you have to jump through floating plates to get to it
+- The second gem is in the middle of the lake, and you have to jump through floating plates to get to it.
+This will be in the southeast corner of the map.
+- On the way to the third gem you will also notice red pills that you can collect to boost your health .
+- The third gem located in the forest has an obstacle course.
+This will be in the northwest corner of the map.
-- The fourth gem is located on a warehouse at the other end of the game terrain, and you have to pass through a spinning fan to get to it
+- The fourth gem is located in a maze.
+This will be in the southwest corner of the map
 - You can hear audio when you collect the gems, get attacked by enemy, kill an enemy.
-You can also hear spatial audio of flowing water as you get close to the river and of people talking when you get to warehouse
+You can also hear spatial audio of flowing water as you get close to the river and of people talking when you get to warehouse.

 KNOWN PROBLEM AREAS
-- The design of obstacles is not fully complete yet at the moment hence the gems can be captured without much struggle.
-More intriguing and complex obstacles are in development.
 - We have noticed some lag and inconvenience in mouse movement to steer player at certain times which needs to be investigated more
+- If pointer is not visible might not be able to click in pause menu

 MANIFEST
 Following is a breakdown of the different areas the team members worked in: